browserengineering/book/book/invalidation.md

         # ...
 ```

-Note that I've converted `ascent` and `descent` from methods to
+Note the new `ascent` and `descent` fields.
-protected fields.
-This will make it easier to manage using
-`ProtectedField`.^[An alternative to rewriting this is to use what's
-called "destination passing style", where to destination of a method's
-return value is passed to it as an argument.
-But rewriting usually
-leads to cleaner code.]

 We'll need to compute these fields in `layout`.
-Let's start with
-`font`, `width`, `height`, `ascent`, and `descent`, because these are
+All of the
-all similar and fairly straightforward:
+font-related ones are fairly straightforward:

 ``` {.python}
 class TextLayout: